pumkinisawesome/PhysicsCompetitionContributions/README.md

 opened in a headset like the Oculus/Meta Quest 2 by just visiting the web page and pressing a button.

+### Project structure

+The project had three main components:

+- the REST server, which would handle queries to the SQL database for previous submissions and results,
+- the Evaluation Client, a physics engine written in Java with the task of handling all relevant calculations of ball physics and providing a "movie" of frames for the ball's movement, and
+- the web ui frontend, which would provide the website the students would access, and handle displaying the SVG or Three.js views of the competition.

 ## My roles in the project

 I had two main roles to play in the developoment of this project: